sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 Event detection and logging are critical capabilities that should be present in a device and the larger system in which it operates in order to ensure that suspected and successful attempts to compromise a medical device may be identified and tracked.
-These event detection capabilities

-(^77) For the purposes of this guidance, loss of confidential health information is generally not considered to be a direct impact on safety and effectiveness.
-Although protecting the confidentiality of PHI is beyond the scope of this document, it should be noted that manufacturers and other entities, depending on the facts and circumstances, may be obligated to protect the confidentiality, integrity and availability of PHI throughout the product lifecycle, in accordance with applicable federal and state laws, including the Health Insurance Portability and Accountability Act (HIPAA).
-For more information on HIPAA, please visit https://www.hhs.gov/hipaa/for-professionals/security/laws- regulations/index.html

-and logs should include storage capabilities, if possible, so that forensic discovery may later be performed.
+These event detection capabilities and logs should include storage capabilities, if possible, so that forensic discovery may later be performed.